GovernorFancyPants/desolaterunner/_drafts/trail-running-in-stockholm.md

 **Hagaparken**

 Here you'll find a lot of different paths and trails that can be connected in lots of ways.
 There's also a small hill here, Haga kulle.
-Going around the lake Brunnsviken.
+Going around the lake Brunnsviken, located in the middle of the park, is a nice loop.

 ![](/uploads/2019/12/04/IMG_0022.JPG)